Appraisily/appraisals-web-services-backend/README.md

 }
 ```

 This message is published when a user submits their email for analysis results.
+The following steps must be completed before the message is published:
-All required analyses (visual, origin, and detailed) must be completed before the message is published.
+1. All required analyses (visual, origin, and detailed) are completed
+2. HTML report is generated and saved
+3. Session metadata is updated with email submission details

 ## Required Environment Variables